-What do I tell my child about the child forensic interview?
+What do I tell my child about the interview?

-Who will my child talk to during a child forensic interview?
+Who will my child talk to during the interview?

 Your child will talk to a child forensic interviewer.
 The interviewer has special training and experience in talking with children about alleged abuse.
-The interviewer’s goal is to make your child as comfortable as possible while gathering the necessary information for an investigation.
-The interviewer moves at a pace that is comfortable for your child and never forces a child to talk.
-Your child will talk to the interviewer in a separate room designed to make your child feel comfortable.
+The interviewer’s goal is to make the child as comfortable as possible while gathering the necessary information for an investigation.
+The interviewer moves at a pace that is comfortable for a child and never forces a child to talk.

 Can I watch the interview?

-No. Only those people who are directly involved in the investigation are allowed to observe the interview.
-This reduces stress that can be placed on a child and provides a neutral setting for the child and the investigation.
-If possible, please bring a support person to wait with you during this time.
-Before and after the interview, you will have an opportunity to discuss any questions or concerns with the investigative team.
+Before and after the interview, you will have an opportunity to relay any questions or concerns with the investigative team.
 After the interview, the team will tell you in general terms what they learned from the interview.

-What if my child is having an exam?
+What if my child needs a physical exam?

 What should I say to my child after the visit at CAC?